Svelto Methodology Framework

 Svelto generates primary, standalone audit evidence for:

 Svelto operates at the applied knowledge layer of the security training continuum.
-Rather than recording that a policy was delivered or acknowledged, it tests whether employees can apply policy knowledge to recognize and resolve realistic operational situations — producing verifiable evidence that training has produced measurable behavioral competence.
+Rather than recording only that a policy was delivered or acknowledged, it records how personnel respond to policy-grounded operational situations and what remediation evidence follows.
+The result is verifiable evidence about policy handling signals, not a claim that human behavior has become perfectly deterministic.

 8.2 What Svelto Explicitly Does Not Prove